jamesb8891/memoize/README.md

 ### Project Background:

-This project will help us learn how to build React apps and make an api call to obtain data and then utilize that data.
-This project is also an opportunity for us to build out a program based on user stories.
+This project will help me learn how to build React apps and make an api call to obtain data and then utilize that data.
+This project is also an opportunity for me to build out a program based on user stories.

 ### Project Goals: